LowTechCoder/rpi4-retroarch-guide/README.md

 ```
 sudo apt install snapd -y
 ```
-We have to reboot after installing snapd, but first lets do a change to the system that will help the screen look better while playing games.
+We have to reboot after installing snapd, but first lets do a change to the system that will help fix display issues while gaming.

 ```
 sudo raspi-config
 ```
 Advanced Options > Compositor > [no]

+Display Options > Composite Video > [no]

+This is optional, use this if your screen does something annoying when the screen loses signal.

+Display Options > Screen Blanking > [no]

 After you select 'Finish', it will ask you to reboot.